sunfounder/nvme-kit/docs/source/faq.rst

-3. Does the General NVMe PIP support PCIe Gen3 or higher devices?
+3. Does the Dual NVMe Raft support PCIe Gen3 or higher devices?
 ------------------------------------------------------------------

-The General NVMe PIP is designed based on PCIe 2.0.
+The Dual NVMe Raft is designed based on PCIe 2.0.
 Even if you install PCIe Gen3 or higher devices, they will operate at PCIe 2.0 speeds.